dda-core-team/diconiumneil.github.io/advanced/advanced44.md

 ---
 layout: page
-title: 4.4 Advanced Exercise 4
+title: 4.1 Advanced Exercise
-id: 44advanced
+id: 41advanced
 ---

-## The Researcher: Bringing it all together
+## The Advanced Researcher: Bringing it all together

 *Let's bring this all together and create an Expert who has access to company-specific information in a document and who can come up with a plan for us given this data.*